 However, the Kyrgyz again decided to replace the centerpiece statue in 2011 to commemorate 20 years of independence.
-The new replacement would be a new statue of their historical national hero named Manas.
+The new replacement would be a statue of their historical national hero named – “Manas”.

-Tulip Revolution of 2005
+Tulip Revolution 2005

 Unfortunately, Ala-Too Square would become the location of the Tulip revolution in 2005.
 The protest was due to the dubious results of a parliamentary election and the protestors grew violent when the government refused to acknowledge their demands.
 Eventually, the protestors would storm the presidential office building forcing the president – Askar Akayev – to flee the country and resign his position.

-This square and its monuments was also completed in 1986 to commemorate the great war and the suffering that the Soviets had to endure to secure victory.
-The main monument is called the Monument of Victory.
-The arches are again symbolic of the yurt crown “tunduk” which is similar to the symbol at the center of the sun’s rays on their national flag.
+Victory Square was completed in 1986 in dedication to the great war and the suffering that the Soviets had to endure to secure victory.
+As a result, “Monument of Victory” is the centerpiece of the square.
+Additionally, the arches are symbolic of the yurt crown “tunduk” which is similar to the symbol at the center of the sun’s rays on their national flag.

 At the center of the photo at the top of the stairs is the statue of a woman who is holding a cup of milk.
 She stands near the eternal flame and waits for her husband to return from the great war.
 Additional monuments at the Victory Square memorial include 2 men carrying a dismantled machine gun returning from the great war.